 Then, after “white robes were given unto every one of them,” that is “they were pronounced pure and holy,” they were told “to rest yet for a little season until their fellowservants also and their brethren, that should be killed as they were, should be fulfilled.”

 John doesn’t tell us who those “fellowservants” and “brethren” are at that point.
-But, later in his vision he “saw the souls of them that were beheaded for the witness of Jesus, and for the word of God, and which had not worshipped the beast, neither his image, neither had received his mark upon their foreheads, or in their hands” (Revelation 20:4).
-Since those “souls,” the “fellowervants” and “brethren” of the historical martyrs, refuse to accept the “image” and “mark” that are yet to be set up, their martyrdom (to be “beheaded”) has yet to take place.
+But later in his vision he “saw the souls of them that were beheaded for the witness of Jesus, and for the word of God, and which had not worshipped the beast, neither his image, neither had received his mark upon their foreheads, or in their hands” (Revelation 20:4, underlining supplied).
+Since those “souls,” the “fellowervants” and “brethren” of the historical martyrs, refuse to accept the “image” and “mark” that are yet to be set up, their martyrdom has yet to take place.
 Therefore, we must conclude that the judgment has not yet passed to the living.

-But, when it does pass to the living, the “mother” will become “drunken with the blood of the saints, and with the blood of the martyrs of Jesus.”
-Note that John says nothing about her daughters even though they will be responsible for her full recovery.
-Still, God places the greatest blame on the “mother” because, even though God has been giving “her space to repent of her fornication” for more than 200 years by now, she, like “that woman Jezebel,” has “repented not” (Revelation 2:20, 21).
+When it does pass to the living, the “mother” will become “drunken with the blood of the saints, and with the blood of the martyrs of Jesus.”
+Note that John says nothing about her daughters, even though they will be responsible for her full recovery.
+Still, God places the greatest blame on the “mother” because, even though God has been giving “her space to repent of her fornication” for more than 200 years, she, like “that woman Jezebel,” has “repented not” (Revelation 2:20, 21).

-But, we question why John “wondered” about her “with great admiration” instead of great disgust!
+We question why John “wondered” about her “with great admiration” , instead of great disgust!
 This is a warning to us.
 If even John “wondered with great admiration,” it is certain we too can be affected in the same way.

-“Many suppose that the Catholic religion is unattractive, and that its worship is a dull, stupid round of ceremony.
+“Many Protestants suppose that the Catholic religion is unattractive, and that its worship is a dull, meaningless round of ceremony.
 Here they mistake.
 While Romanism is based upon deception, it is not a coarse and clumsy imposture.
-The religious service of the Romish Church is a most impressive ceremonial.
+The religious service of the Roman Church is a most impressive ceremonial.
 Its gorgeous display and solemn rites fascinate the senses of the people, and silence the voice of reason and of conscience.
 The eye is charmed.
 Magnificent churches, imposing processions, golden altars, jeweled shrines, choice paintings, and exquisite sculpture appeal to the love of beauty.
 The ear also is captivated.
-There is nothing to excel the music.
-The rich notes of the deep-toned organ, blending with the melody of many voices as it swells through the lofty domes and pillared aisles of her grand cathedrals, can not fail to impress the mind with awe and reverence.”
+The music is unsurpassed.
+The rich notes of the deep-toned organ, blending with the melody of many voices as it swells through the lofty domes and pillared aisles of her grand cathedrals, cannot fail to impress the mind with awe and reverence.”